Hugh Watt: Second Labour Government

+Opposition

-Soon after the government's defeat Watt was speculated as Labour's likely candidate for Mayor of Auckland at the 1962 local elections.
+Soon after the government's defeat, Watt was speculated as Labour's likely candidate for Mayor of Auckland at the 1962 local elections.
 Labour was putting up a full council ticket for the first time in several election cycles and thought that the Labour ticket should include a mayoral candidate as well to assist in publicity.
 Watt was already well known as an MP and former minister and thought ideal for the role.
 However, Watt ruled himself out stating he felt he could make a greater contribution to the city's development by remaining in national politics and that he wished to do so by serving in the cabinet of the next Labour government.

-When Labour was in opposition several previous ministers had either died or retired and Watt soon found himself as one of the party's most experienced MPs.
+When Labour was in opposition, several previous ministers had either died or retired and Watt soon found himself as one of the party's most experienced MPs.
 He stood for the position of Deputy Leader in 1962 following the death of Jerry Skinner but was defeated by Fred Hackett.
 Following Hackett's own death in 1963 he stood again and was this time elected, narrowly ahead of Norman Kirk.
 At 11 years, 4 months and 12 days Watt is Labour's longest-serving deputy leader, first under Arnold Nordmeyer and then under Kirk.
 He was the Shadow Minister of Works and Electricity while Labour was in opposition.
 Watt, and the Labour Party as a whole, were opposed to the Vietnam War.
 Whilst acting Leader of the Opposition he boycotted an official welcome function for South Vietnamese leader Nguyễn Cao Kỳ during his visit to New Zealand in January 1967.

 During this period Watt suffered several health scares.
 In 1962 he had an operation in Auckland Hospital for an undisclosed illness.
 Later, in 1967 he had his appendix removed and in 1969 he suffered a heart attack.
 Later that same year he was admitted to hospital yet again with both influenza and inflammation round the heart.
 He had also been a diabetic since 1955.
 Due to his precarious health there was much speculation that the Labour caucus might replace him as deputy leader.
 In February 1971, Arthur Faulkner and potentially Bill Rowling were contemplating standing against him, however neither did allowing Watt to be re-elected once again unopposed.